 The cute little town hall that you’ve spent all that time upgrading could at any time be attacked by other players.
 There goes your perfectly arranged drinking horn collection.

-To help defend (or attack) you can draft special hero cards based off of Norse mythology, like Odin, Freya, or Thor.
+To help defend (or attack) you can draft special hero cards based on Norse mythology, like Odin, Freya, or Thor.

 The game doesn’t take itself too seriously.
 All of the cards are extremely well done and the artwork is gorgeous.
 It is such a well-polished game, that it definitely deserves a spot on your gaming shelf.